Last updated: October 22, 2018

 - Upper Elementary: Third Grade through Fifth Grade

 - See attached Teacher's Guide for list of standards.

-This field trip is a great introduction to fossils, geology, paleontology, and being stewards of public lands.
-During this program students participate in a simulated paleontological field exercise discovering real and replica fossils.
-They will map, measure, and identify fossilized remains of Triassic animals and plants.
+This field trip is a great introduction to fossils (paleontology), rocks (geology), and being stewards of public lands.
+During this program, students participate in a simulated paleontological field exercise uncovering replica fossils.
+They will map, measure, and identify fossilized remains of Late Triassic animals.
 Students will also take field notes and make hypotheses and conclusions about their discoveries.